ParaSpeechCLAP: A Dual-Encoder Speech-Text Model for Rich Stylistic Language-Audio Pretraining: Introduction

-This paper introduces ParaSpeechCLAP, a CLAP~\cite{elizalde2022claplearningaudioconcepts}-style dual-encoder model designed to map speech and rich textual style descriptions into a common embedding space.
-Following the ParaSpeechCaps~\cite{diwan2025scalingrichstylepromptedtexttospeech} taxonomy, we train two specialized models: ParaSpeechCLAP-Intrinsic for speaker-level tags (e.g., pitch, texture, clarity) and ParaSpeechCLAP-Situational for utterance-level tags (e.g., emotion).
-We also explore a unified ParaSpeechCLAP-Combined model trained jointly on the combined data.
-We find that specialization yields stronger performance on individual intrinsic and situational style dimensions, while ParaSpeechCLAP-Combined excels on compositional evaluation that requires knowledge of both intrinsic and situational attributes jointly, suggesting the two strategies are complementary.
+This paper introduces ParaSpeechCLAP, a family of CLAP~\cite{elizalde2022claplearningaudioconcepts}-style dual-encoder models designed to map speech and rich textual style descriptions into a common embedding space.
+Following the ParaSpeechCaps~\cite{diwan2025scalingrichstylepromptedtexttospeech} taxonomy, we train three models: ParaSpeechCLAP-Intrinsic for speaker-level tags (e.g., pitch, texture, clarity) and ParaSpeechCLAP-Situational for utterance-level tags (e.g. emotion), and ParaSpeechCLAP-Combined trained on both tag types.
+We find that specialization yields stronger performance on individual style dimensions, while ParaSpeechCLAP-Combined excels on compositional evaluation that requires joint knowledge of both intrinsic and situational tags, suggesting the two strategies are complementary.
 Our models are among the first dual-encoder models to support intrinsic tags and a wider range of situational tags.
-We further demonstrate the use of such models for inference-time reward guidance to improve the style consistency of style-prompted TTS models in a training-free fashion.
+We further demonstrate the use of such models for inference-time reward guidance to improve the style consistency of style-prompted TTS models in a training-free manner.
 While best-of-N selection with a learned scoring function has been explored in language modeling~\cite{stiennon2020learning} and image generation~\cite{radford2021learning}, to our knowledge this is the first application of a reward model for style-guided TTS selection.